-Focusing on the UFO sub-sample, in this section we explore the interesting possibility that the observed radio emission originates from large-scale winds, which are the galactic-scale continuation of the X-ray nuclear outflows (\citealt{King_2015}; \citealt{Zubovas_2020}; \citealt{Longinotti_2023}; \citealt{Zanchettin_2023}).
-We attempt a connection between the kinetic luminosity of the nuclear winds to the properties of the radio emission, assuming we observe radio synchrotron rising where the nuclear wind shocks the ISM.
+Focusing on the UFO subsample, in this section we explore the interesting possibility that the observed radio emission originates from large-scale winds, which are the galactic-scale continuation of the X-ray nuclear outflows (\citealt{King_2015}; \citealt{Zubovas_2020}; \citealt{Longinotti_2023}; \citealt{Zanchettin_2023}).
+We attempt a connection between the kinetic luminosity of the nuclear winds to the properties of the radio emission, assuming that we observe radio synchrotron rising where the nuclear wind shocks the ISM.

 As noted in Sect.~\ref{sec:sizes}, all UFO hosts except PG0947+396 are extended over tens of kpc and show steep SEDs, consistent with large-scale outflows and possibly supporting multi-phase wind models.
-In order to place more quantitative constraints, we follow \citet{Nims_2015}: starting from the energy conserving wind model of \citet{FGQ_2012}, the authors propose an estimate for the expected radio luminosity at a frequency $\nu \geq \nu_{cool}$ (defined as the frequency after which $\nu L_{\nu}$ becomes flat)
+In order to place more quantitative constraints, we follow \citet{Nims_2015}.
+Starting from the energy conserving wind model of \citet{FGQ_2012}, the authors propose an estimate for the expected radio luminosity at a frequency $\nu \geq \nu_{cool}$ (defined as the frequency after which $\nu L_{\nu}$ becomes flat)

 where $\xi_{-2}$ is the energy conversion efficiency in units of $10^{-2}$, $L_{AGN}$ the AGN bolometric luminosity, and $L_{k,o}$ the kinetic luminosity of the radio wind.
-Under energy-conserving assumptions, we obtain $L_{R,exp}$ substituting $L_{k,o}$ with the value of the X-ray wind ($L_{k,i}$) derived for the SUBWAYS UFO sub-sample ( Paper III).
-In Column (9) of Table~\ref{tab:WINDS_SFR_ordered} we report for each UFO host the $5\%$ efficiency estimates, with symmetric uncertainty computed as the distance from the $1\%$ and $10\%$ efficiency values, which is a reasonable efficiency range reported in literature (e.g. \citealt{Zubovas_King_2012}; \citealt{King_2015}; \citealt{Zubovas_2020}).
-In Fig.~\ref{fig:winds_lklbol} the blue stars represent the comparison between such values and the observed 6 GHz radio luminosity for the UFO sub-sample (computed on the targets whole extension).
+Under energy-conserving assumptions, we obtain $L_{R,exp}$ substituting $L_{k,o}$ with the value of the X-ray wind ($L_{k,i}$) derived for the SUBWAYS UFO subsample ( Paper III).
+In Col. 9 of Table~\ref{tab:WINDS_SFR_ordered} we report for each UFO host the $5\%$ efficiency estimates, with symmetric uncertainty computed as the distance from the $1\%$ and $10\%$ efficiency values, which is a reasonable efficiency range reported in the literature (e.g. \citealt{Zubovas_King_2012}; \citealt{King_2015}; \citealt{Zubovas_2020}).
+In Fig.~\ref{fig:winds_lklbol} the blue stars represent the comparison between such values and the observed 6 GHz radio luminosity for the UFO subsample (computed on the whole extension of the targets).
 However, it is unlikely for the winds to maintain the same kinetic luminosity from UFO scales to kpc ones, where some energy dissipation should occur.
-For this reason, the blue stars should be interpreted as upper-limits.
+For this reason, the blue stars should be interpreted as upper limits.